Originally published on Mindee’s blog.

 They may be right: in that situation, acknowledge it, and thank them for helping you rectify something you said that wasn’t correct.
 Nobody is perfect, and you can make mistakes.
 Actually, you have the utmost right to make mistakes: we are humans, after all.

 As for the people that wish to derail the discussion in another direction, tell them you can discuss their specific concerns after the panel.
 After all, you want to be mindful of time, the topic, and others who may want to ask questions.
-For your reference, this should be the job of the panel MC or conference organisers (or track leads), but they don’t often intervene.
+For your reference, this should be the job of the panel MC or conference organizers (or track leads), but they don’t often intervene.

 As a speaker, sometimes you want to know if you need to explain a concept in detail, or if you should skip certain slides you think may be obvious for the people in the room.
 However, asking your audience if they are knowledgeable on specific topics should be avoided.
 Nobody wants to raise their hand in a group of 10, 100, 1000 people and say that they are lacking the same knowledge as their peers.
 Either assume everybody knows the topic while setting the knowledge expectations in your abstract or assume nobody knows and prepare your content in consequences.